mollie/mollie-api-python/README.md

 To use the Mollie API client, the following things are required:

 + Get yourself a free [Mollie account](https://www.mollie.com/signup).
 No sign up costs.
++ Create a new [Website profile](https://www.mollie.com/dashboard/settings/profiles) to generate API keys and setup your webhook.
 + Now you're ready to use the Mollie API client in test mode.
 + Follow [a few steps](https://www.mollie.com/dashboard/?modal=onboarding) to enable payment methods in live mode, and let us handle the rest.
 + Python >= 2.7